abpy/dtegeoreference/README.md

 ##instrictions and workflow
-open desired county and year: e.g. "macomb index maps/1961aerialphotos.kml"
+Open desired county and year: e.g. "macomb index maps/1961aerialphotos.kml"

-it will show an array of place marks in google earth
+It will show an array of place marks in google earth

-the names can be used in "img overlay.py"
+The names can be used in "img overlay.py"

 "img overlay.py" is a command line program. all you have to do is enter the county, year, name and choose a folder for the files to be saved.

-then open the .kml file in google earth
+Then open the .kml file in google earth

-go to "get info"
+Go to "get info"

-manualy adjust the edges so it lines up
+Manualy adjust the edges so it lines up

+Save it to keep your changes